Textualize/textual/docs/messages.md

 The `on_key` method is preceded by the keyword `async` making it an asynchronous method.
 Textual is an asynchronous framework so event handlers and most methods are async.

-Out Beeper app is missing typing information.
+Our Beeper app is missing typing information.
 Although completely optional, I recommend adding typing information which will help catch bugs (using tools such as [Mypy](https://mypy.readthedocs.io/en/stable/)).
 Here is the Beeper class with added typing:

 ```python
 from textual.app import App